poypoyan/cli-game-greed/README.md

 ```

 ### Zig
-Zig 0.12 is required.
-Works for Linux and Windows, although a cross-platform getch package for Zig is still a TODO.
+Zig 0.14 is required.
+Works for Linux and Windows.
 To compile:
 ```console
 zig build-exe -lc greed.zig
 ```